cockpit-project/cockpit-project.github.io/_posts/2020-05-29-cockpit-common-criteria.md

 ### Session timeouts

 To prevent abusing forgotten Cockpit sessions, Cockpit can be set up to automatically log users out of their current session after some time of inactivity.
-The timeout can be configure, in minutes, in `/etc/cockpit/cockpit.conf`.
-For example, to logout user after 15 minutes of inactivity:
+The timeout (in minutes) can be configured in `/etc/cockpit/cockpit.conf`.
+For example, to log out the user after 15 minutes of inactivity:

 ```
 [Session]